enfrte/duo-text/README.md

 ## Step 2.

 Once you are done with step 1, upload the saved spreadsheet file.
 It will be converted into a json formated text.
-Save it to a file called finshed.json
+Save the file --it should be called finshed.json

 [Click here](http://codinginthecold.byethost5.com/demos/duo-text/step2.html) to execute step 2.